Australian Rocket Systems Training Network

 Through nationwide collaboration, uniting expertise and leadership, we shape tomorrow’s workforce in defence and space

-1. Solid motors
+1. Solid propulsion motors

-2. Liquid motors, hybrids and novel propulsion systems
+2. Liquid, hybrids and novel propulsion systems

 3. Advanced manufacturing and materials

-4. Guidance, simulation, control and data-science
+4. Simulation, guidance, control and data-science

 5. Systems engineering

-6. Design, test and evaluation
+6. Testing and evaluation

 7. Policy, sustainability, regulations and compliance